estefaniatalavera/estefaniatalavera.github.io/_pages/about.md

 ## Grants

-**University of Twente EEMCS Internal Vouchers**<br>Applicant for three projects on *Multimodal Learning for Human–Robot Perception, Social Interaction Analysis, and Fatigue Detection from Wearable Sensor Data*<br>2026, €135K
+**University of Twente EEMCS Internal Vouchers**<br>Applicant for three projects on *Multimodal Learning for Human–Robot Perception, Social Interaction Analysis, and Fatigue Detection from Wearable Sensor Data*, and in collaboration with Federico Califano, Sebastian Schneider and Khiet Truong, and Annemieke Witteveen, respectively. <br>2026, €135K

 **NWO Veni**<br>Principal Investigator of *Understanding Social Interactions in First-Person Videos with Multimodal Learning*<br>2024–2027, €320K